 Lahaina today is a reflection of its colorful past.
 Approximately 55 acres of the town have been set aside as historic districts containing several sites designated as National Historical Landmarks.

 An excellent walking tour is available.
 Walking maps are readily available marking the historic sites including the Baldwin Mission House, Seamen's Hospital, Lahaina Prison and much more.

-Lahaina has become one of the most popular shopping areas in Hawaii, Art has become so popular that it is celebrated in a weekly event called "Friday Night is Art Night in Lahaina."
+Lahaina has become one of the most popular shopping and nightlife areas in Hawaii.
+Art has become so popular that it is celebrated in a weekly event called "Friday Night is Art Night in Lahaina."
 People stroll from gallery to gallery viewing art, meeting artists, watching them work, listening to music, and sampling refreshments.

-Where whaling ships once laid anchor, a fleet of pleasure boats dock, waiting to take visitors on sunset dinner cruises, snorkel and dive sails, whale watching excursions and picnic trips to other islands.
+Where whaling ships once laid anchor, a fleet of pleasure boats now dock waiting to take visitors on sunset dinner cruises, snorkel and dive sails, whale watching excursions, and picnic trips to other islands.

 Lahaina Harbor is also home to many of the world's finest cruise ships that anchor off shore.
-Presiding over the harbor is the old Pioneer Inn with its fascinating nautical memorabilia, nice lodging and good food and drink.
+Presiding over the harbor is the old Pioneer Inn, built in 1901 and now owned by Best Western, with its fascinating nautical memorabilia, lodging, restaurant, and bar.

 The restaurant scene is equally exciting.
 Added to the menu of fine seafood establishments overlooking the harbor are a host of innovative restaurants specializing in Hawaii Regional Cuisine.

 Some are situated in meticulously restored historic buildings, and all serve the freshest local ingredients prepared with a masterful blending of classic Asian and Continental techniques with the unique taste of paradise.